 Game Consoles and Media Streaming

-Game consoles and media streaming devices are allowed on the campus network, and may be used wired or wirelessly.
+Game consoles and media streaming devices are allowed on the campus network, and must be used wirelessly.

 Virtual Private Network (VPN)